acmesh-official/acme.sh/deploy/README.md

 ## 3. Deploy the cert to remote server through SSH access.

-Before you can deploy your cert, you must [issue the cert first](https://github.com/Neilpang/acme.sh/wiki/How-to-issue-a-cert).

 The ssh deploy plugin allows you to deploy certificates to a remote host using SSH command to connect to the remote server.
 The ssh plugin is invoked with the following command...